 Depending on the symptoms and how they present, your healthcare provider may recommend imaging tests, including a CT scan (computed tomography), an MRI scan (magnetic resonance imaging), or a period of observation.
 It’s important to continue to monitor yourself or your child after a head injury for the above changes.

 Although injury cannot always be avoided, the risk of serious trauma can be reduced with good safety precautions.
 These include using protective headgear when performing sports, riding a bicycle, and other activities with a potential for head trauma.

 If someone experiences head trauma as a consequence of someone else’s lack of care or failure to protect others, it may legally be considered a breach of duty.
 In this case, it’s advisable to speak with a qualified attorney who can direct you toward the best course of action.

 Knowing When to Seek Legal Advice

 While minor cuts, bumps, and bruises are common in children, teenagers, and athletes of all ages, the effects of TBI and CTE can have devastating consequences if not treated appropriately.
-Treatments for these conditions can be costly in themselves, not to mention the pain and suffering, medical bills, and lifetime cost for those who continue to suffer symptoms long after the initial injury.
+Treatments for these conditions (which may include surgery, physical therapy, and medications) can be costly in themselves, not to mention the pain and suffering, medical bills, and lifetime cost for those who continue to suffer symptoms long after the initial injury.